osgav/osgav-blog/content/blog/pc-build-004.md

 +++
-author = "osgav"
+title = "PC Build 004: Powered by Seasonic" slug = "pc-build-004"
 date = "2021-10-26T09:34:04Z"
 draft = false
+type = "blog"
+author = "osgav"
 image = "images/posts/pc-build/pc-build-header.jpg"
-share = true
-slug = "pc-build-004"
-tags = ["PC Build", "Seasonic"] title = "PC Build 004: Powered by Seasonic" [menu.main] parent = "blog"
+tags = ["PC Build", "Seasonic"]
 +++

  A power supply unit, or PSU, was the first thing I started looking into after I bought [my case](/blog/pc-build-001.html).
 But I soon realised there is a vast range of power-supplying capabilities – with the most basic question *"what wattage is it?"* ranging from 300W to 1200W.
 That's quite a difference.